minprog/programmeren-2/onderwerp/50 challenges/cash/index.md

         Testing - submissions/3/cash.py => outputs/3.txt   | SUCCESS
         ...

-    Handy right!

 ## Some peace of mind

 * You may assume all implementations are deterministic, there is no randomness in any implementation.
 * You may assume infinite loops do not exist.
 * You may assume the student code does not contain anything malicious, so you can safely run it on your computer.
 * We are pretty sure that only **one** submission is correct, but feel free to prove us wrong!
+* The `12` incorrect submissions are incorrect in fundamentally different ways.
+You will likely need to write at least 12 test cases.

 ## Report

-In a report, describe for each of the 13 submissions whether it is fundamentally correct or incorrect.
-Also provide reasoning for each of these: how can we know, without doubt, that that submission is indeed correct or incorrect?
-For example, you probably have found a test that very specifically shows a wrong behaviour based on how the program is tested.
+In a report (`.pdf`), write down for each of the 13 submissions whether it is correct or incorrect.
+Provide reasoning for each incorrect submission: how can we know, without doubt, that that submission is indeed incorrect?
+For example, you probably have found a test case that very specifically shows a wrong behavior based on how the program is tested.

 Keep in mind that the wrong submissions are wrong in fundamentally different ways, so each submisison should require a different reasoning.
-This is why you need to write tests for each separate solution, but still keep all tests in the same test file, so you can see that each test triggers a different solution.
+This is why you need to write tests for each separate solution, but still keep all tests in the same test file.
+This way you can see that each test triggers on a different solution.